Aidavdw/komurasaki_air_breathing/documentation/presentation.md

 Based on geometry, aerodynamic properties.
 For novel configurations, these can be calculated with CFD or experimentally.

 # Python Interface
+Different topic; Right now looking mostly at internal.
+Final goal however is doing analysis with it.
+Therefore, time spent on making it not only extendable, but also usable.
+As mentioned in introduction, python interface instead of CSV and config This allows easier setting up, but also easier analysis.
+Also easier integration into larger pipelines, such as using in conjunction with shock generation simulation.
 ## Setting up a case
 ## Running a case
 ## Analysing